3 STORY E-BOOKS FREE DOWNLOAD AND THE GRADUATION OF THE SECOND EDITION OF THE DE-RACONTEUR WRITERS’ COLLEGE GIST.

 The second set of the De-Raconteur Writers’ College graduated yesterday, yaaaaay!

-Last year, we had the first graduation with about 35 students.
+Last year, we had the first graduation with 24 students.
 And this generation had about 55 students.

 The course ended some months ago but the college wouldn’t allow these wonderful students go easily until they had their projects submitted and had a wonderful ceremonious graduation.

 Each of the students bagged a ‘Diploma in Christian Creative Writing.’